 While we’re here, there’s several other overrated acne cures that you should know about.
 Cucumber is touted as being natural and good for skin tone, but it actually does nothing.
 Lemon juice is believed by some to be antibacterial, but is actually overly acidic and photosensitising.

 Topical toothpaste is a myth, while apple cider vinegar is also too acidic.
 So watch out!

 Benzoyl Peroxide is not a scam product and it’s not a hoax; it has a good ability to kill p. acnes bacteria and therefore it can improve your acne.
 However it has a lot of skin-damaging side effects and it generally doesn’t work so well in the long run.

 It’s entirely possible that you’ll use Benzoyl Peroxide and get great results, but there’s no need to bother when there are far more reliable treatments.
 Also, you should definitely not listen to people who claim that Benzoyl Peroxide is a miracle cure.
-Hygiene is important for your acne but it will never entirely cure it, even with the good products like raw honey.
+Hygiene is important for your acne but it will never entirely cure it, even with the good products like raw honey and blue light devices.